 To define homosexual coupling as marriage violates natural law.
 It takes one male and one female to create a child and constitute a family.
-A male-to-male or female-to-female coupling is naturally sterile; biologically closed to the creation of new life (which is not the same thing as saying that either partner is infertile).
+A male-to-male or female-to-female coupling is naturally sterile; biologically closed to the creation of new life.
 A homosexual “family” then, is necessarily an artificial creation.

-Moral relativism is being crafted into law but this creates a new conflict.
-A society cannot live with the tension between nature and the State and thus is left with two available choices: 1) return to the norm of heterosexual marriage found within nature, or 2) destroy the definition of morally licit marriage altogether.
-The first is the choice of the Christian and anyone else who believes the moral tradition references an authority higher than the State.
-The second is favored by those who believe that the State is both the source and judge of rights.
+The State codification of same-sex couplings as a marriage means that moral relativism is being crafted into law.
+This creates a new conflict.
+A society cannot live with the tension between the State and nature and thus is left with two available choices: 1) deny the arrogation of authority by the State, or 2) destroy the definition of natural marriage altogether.
+The first is the choice of anyone who believes that the moral tradition and/or natural law references an authority higher than the State.
+The second will be favored by those who see the State as both the source and judge of morally licit human relationships.

 In the long run, Christians won’t be prosecuted for objecting to homosexual marriage as such.
-They will be prosecuted for denying that the State has the power to define what is morally licit.
-That is why we are on a path to tyranny.
+They will be prosecuted for denying that the State has the power to define what is morally licit under the legal rubric of civil rights.
 The drafters of the Manhattan Declaration understand this.

 We are one step closer to the catacombs.
 Bishops and priests need to take special note because they will become the first targets of the coming hostility in order to demoralize the faithful.
 Clergy who today still hope for compromise with the homosexual cultural agenda must recommit to the moral tradition and bear the scorn that comes with defending it.
 If they don’t, they will fall from the faith and lead others with them.
-Clergy who are practicing homosexuals need to be removed from office because their internal confusion fosters greater moral confusion in the Church at a time when it needs more clarity.
+Clergy who are practicing homosexuals need to be removed from office because their internal confusion fosters greater moral confusion in the Church at a time when more moral clarity is needed.